-NOTE: Students who previously earned their associate's degree from Asbury University must reapply and be readmitted for the B.A. or B.S. degree.
+NOTE: Students who previously earned their associate's degree from Asbury University must reapply and be readmitted to continue for the B.A. or B.S. degree.

-COLLEGE OF ARTS AND SCIENCES LEADERSHIP & MINISTRY (Online)
+COLLEGE OF ARTS.
+HUMANITIES & SOCIAL SCIENCES

+LEADERSHIP & MINISTRY MAJOR

-Christian Studies & Philosophy Department Dr. Clair Budd, Program Coordinator
+Christian Studies & Philosophy Department Dr. Chris Bounds, Chair and Program Coordinator

 The Leadership and Ministry major is intended to prepare students by 1) providing a strong academic background in leadership skills, 2) furthering Biblical knowledge, and 3) augmenting ministry expertise.
 Christian concepts are foundational to the program.
 In addition, life and work experiences of students add richness to the program.
 A Christian worldview provides a deeper understanding of the opportunities and challenges in the leadership and ministry areas.